stefanodixon-ux/webMAN-MOD/README.md

 - Support for local web chat (source code only)
 - Support edition of small text files (<2KB) via web
 - Download files & install PKG remotely or with pad shortcuts
-- Support batch script automation at startup (boot_init.txt or autoexec.bat) or played at any time (/play.ps3/<script-file>.bat)
+- Support batch script automation at startup (dev_hdd0/boot_init.txt or dev_hdd0/autoexec.bat) or played at any time (/play.ps3/<script-file>.bat)
-- A comprehensive set of web commands and features for customization
+- A comprehensive set of web commands and features for customization (link in Web Commands Documentation)
 - Use "home" path to define default path for /app_home/PS3_GAME on start up and for R2+START (e.g. make app_home start multiMAN or IRISMAN)
 - Shorter URL to access paths & files.
 Use "home" path for search in a user defined folder.